aimer63/fire/docs/configuration_guide.md

 - Shocks (unexpected events)
 - Correlation matrix (for assets/inflation correlation modeling)
 - Fund fees, pension, extra expenses, and more

 ---

-## 7. Tips

-- Always include a rebalance for year 0.
-- Only liquid assets can be rebalanced or withdrawn to cover expenses.
-- Real estate being defined as illiquid is not included in rebalancing or liquid withdrawals.

----